 Playing fundamentally good strategy is the secret to success in the game, and mastering basics like your preflop ranges and c-bet situations is the first thing you should learn.

-However, the more advanced plays like floats are exactly what separates the best poker players from the rest, and mastering floating in poker could be one of the steps toward that next level.
+However, more advanced plays like floats are exactly what separate the best poker players from the rest, and mastering floating in poker could be one step toward that next level.

-In this guide, we are going to teach you how floating in poker works, when you should use it, and how it will improve your results and make you much more difficult to play against.
+In this guide, we will teach you how floating in poker works, when you should use it, and how it will improve your results and make you much more difficult to play against.

 What Is Floating in Poker?